 Scoot your way through the sights

-For an unconventional way of sightseeing, borrow an e-scooter from City Scoot or goScoot at Clarke Quay or the Esplanade, then zip through the area’s key attractions.
+For an unconventional way of sightseeing, borrow an e-scooter from goScoot at Clarke Quay or the Esplanade, then zip through the area’s key attractions.
 If you’re picking up your ride from the Esplanade, ride through the Marina Bay area to see Gardens by the Bay and Marina Barrage.
 If you’re in Clarke Quay, coast your way through eclectic Chinatown and come away with a better understanding of daily life in early and present-day Singapore.
 Then make your way back when night falls and immerse yourself in Clarke Quay’s booming nightlife scene.
 Each scooter can take up to two persons on board.
-From mid-March 2018, City Scoot will also be offering guided tours.

 Tour the town in a trishaw